-The output of a counter is connected to a set of light-emitting diodes (LEDs) to monitor the state of the fabric while entering and exiting F\F mode.
-Table 2 shows the LEDs ports assignments.
+The output of a counter is connected to a set of light-emitting diodes (LEDs) to monitor the state of the fabric while entering and exiting the F\F mode.
+Table 2 shows the LED to pin assignment.

-Table 2 • LED to Pins Assignments (IGLOO2 Evaluation Kit Board)
+Table 2 • LED to Pin Assignment (IC GLOO2 Evaluation Nit Board) 10010 - and a city